Raluca Sârghe

-Monica Raluca Sârghe is a Romanian football midfielder.
-She played in the Turkish Women's First League for the Turkish club Konak Belediyespor in Izmir.
+Monica Raluca Sârghe Simes is a former Romanian football player and current manager.
+She helped her teams win eight championships in Romania and five in Turkey also amassing 40 appearances in the UEFA Champions League as well as 52 caps for her country.

 Playing career

 Sârghe performed athletics before she switched over to football playing.
 "This advantage makes her one of the fastest wingers in Europe" as noted in a Turkish newspaper.

 Club

-Sârghe played in the Romanian 1st League for Olimpia Cluj, She enjoyed twice her team's league champion title, and took part at the Champions League.
+Sârghe played in the Romanian 1st League for Clujana, She enjoyed six championships with them, and took part at the Champions League.
 She took part in three qualification and two knockout round matches of the 2011–12 UEFA Women's Champions League matches.
 Sârghe played in three qualifying matches and one knockout stage matches of the 2012–13 UEFA Women's Champions League, scoring one goal.

-She later transferred to CFF Clujana.
-During her time, the time became five times league champion.
+She moved to Greece in 2009-2010 season to join AS Volos.

+After a year away, Sârghe returned to Romania when she was transferred to Olimpia Cluj.
+During her time there, she lifted two league championship trophies.

-In November 2012, she moved together with her fellow countrywoman Cosmina Dușa to Turkey to join the Konak Belediyespor in Izmir, which played in the First league.
-Her team became four times in a row league champion between the 2012–13 and 2015–16 seasons.
-Sârghe took part in six matches of the 2013–14 UEFA Women's Champions League, in three mathes of the 2014–15 UEFA Women's Champions League qualifying round and three matches of the 2016–17 UEFA Women's Champions League qualifying round, and scored two goals in total.
+In November 2012, she moved together with her fellow countrywoman Cosmina Dușa to Turkey to join Konak Belediyespor in Izmir, which played in the First league.
+She inspired her team to win five consecutive championship titles (2012 and 2017).
+During this time she helped her team reach the UEFA Women's Champions League quarter finals.
+Sârghe took part in six matches of the 2013–14 UEFA Women's Champions League, in three matches of the 2014–15 UEFA Women's Champions League qualifying round and three matches of the 2016–17 UEFA Women's Champions League qualifying round, and scored two goals in total.
 At the 2017–18 UEFA Women's Champions League qualifying round in Tbilisi, Georgia, she played in two of the three matches for her team.